Higher-Spin Gauge Models in the BRST-antifield Formalism

-Main thrust of this paper is to derive interacting higher-spin gauge models including gauge fermions.
-We introduce massless totally-symmetric rank-$n$ tensor-spinors, which is Dirac spinors in $D$-dimensional spacetime, as well as massless bosonic totally-symmetric tensors.
-By applying the BRST deformation scheme, the free higher-spin gauge theory is deformed such that the deformed action $S$ would satisfy the master equation $(S,S)=0$.
-In section 3, we examine interactions of two fermions and one boson, while interactions of a fermion and a boson are examined in section 4.
-As a result, we obtain the interacting higher-spin gauge model of two fermions and one boson and that of a fermion and a boson.
-They contain all orders in the deformation parameter and satisfy the master equation exactly.
-We also consider the case that infinite series contained in our models are convergent.
+Introducing massless bosonic totally-symmetric tensors, we construct higher spin gauge actions which are generalizations of the model given in \cite{SS2011} by applying BRST deformation sheme in section 3.
+Further we introduce massless totally-symmetric rank-$n$ tensor-spinors, which are Dirac spinors in $D$-dimensional spacetime.
+By applying the BRST deformation scheme, a free higher-spin gauge action $S$ is deformed such that the deformed action would satisfy the master equation.
+In section 4, we examine the models with two fermions and one boson, while, in section 5, the models with a fermion and a boson are examined.
+As a result, we obtain the actions including all order vertices for each case.
+These actions satisfy the master equation exactly.
+Furthermore, while each vertex considered in \cite{SS2011} forms an open chain of fields, in this paper, more general case, in which each vertex forms a closed chain of fields, is considered.

-Our models suffer from the no-go theorem.
-To avoid it, spin values and the number of derivatives contained in interaction vertices must be restricted so that higher-spin gauge fields are not included in the asymptotic states.
-We will comment on this point in the last section.

-After introducing objects on AdS spaces, the BRST transformation law on AdS spaces is given in the BRST-antifield formalism.
-This makes it possible to apply the BRST deformation scheme even on AdS spaces, so that interacting higher-spin gauge models on AdS-spaces are derived.

 The paper is organized as follows.
 In the next section, we introduce free higher-spin gauge theories of a bosonic tensor and a fermionic tensor-spinor in the BRST-antifield formalism.
 The BRST deformation scheme is explained as well.
-Interacting higher-spin gauge model of two fermions and one boson is derived in section 3, and that of a fermion and a boson is derived in section 4.
-After introducing objects on AdS spaces, in section 5, we derive interacting higher-spin gauge models on AdS spaces in the BRST deformation scheme.
+After deriving higher-spin gauge models of three bosons in section \ref{sec:three bosonic gauge firleds}, higher-spin gauge model of two fermions and one boson is derived in section \ref{sec:three fields}, and that of a fermion and a boson is derived in section \ref{sec:two fields}.
+After introducing objects on AdS spaces, we derive higher-spin gauge models on AdS spaces in the BRST deformation scheme in section \ref{sec:AdS}.
+In each case, we examine the mass shell conditions to see if they are free on-shell.
 The last section is devoted to a summary and discussions.
-In appendices, we present interacting bosonic higher-spin gauge models on flat and AdS spaces which are generalization of the models found in \cite{SS2011}.
+In appendix A, we present higher-spin gauge models of two bosons on flat and AdS spaces which are generalization of the models found in \cite{SS2011}.